danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.getWallPaper.html" name="account.getWallPaper">Get info about a certain wallpaper: account.getWallPaper</a>

+* <a href="messages.getExportedChatInvite.html" name="messages.getExportedChatInvite">Get info about a chat invite: messages.getExportedChatInvite</a>

 * <a href="payments.getBankCardData.html" name="payments.getBankCardData">Get info about a credit card: payments.getBankCardData</a>

+* <a href="phone.getGroupCall.html" name="phone.getGroupCall">Get info about a group call: phone.getGroupCall</a>

 * <a href="messages.getStickerSet.html" name="messages.getStickerSet">Get info about a stickerset: messages.getStickerSet</a>

 * <a href="messages.getEmojiKeywordsLanguages.html" name="messages.getEmojiKeywordsLanguages">Get info about an emoji keyword localization: messages.getEmojiKeywordsLanguages</a>

+* <a href="messages.getAdminsWithInvites.html" name="messages.getAdminsWithInvites">Get info about chat invites generated by admins: messages.getAdminsWithInvites</a>

 * <a href="account.getMultiWallPapers.html" name="account.getMultiWallPapers">Get info about multiple wallpapers: account.getMultiWallPapers</a>

+* <a href="messages.getExportedChatInvites.html" name="messages.getExportedChatInvites">Get info about the chat invites of a specific chat: messages.getExportedChatInvites</a>

+* <a href="messages.getChatInviteImporters.html" name="messages.getChatInviteImporters">Get info about the users that joined the chat using a specific chat invite: messages.getChatInviteImporters</a>

 * <a href="langpack.getLanguage.html" name="langpack.getLanguage">Get information about a language in a localization pack: langpack.getLanguage</a>